-6.5.2 OBJECTS IN STORAGE
+6.5.2 Objects in Storage

-- (a) We will ensure that objects held in storage spaces will be housed and stored to the relevant best practice standards. - (b) All storage materials used will be of an appropriate standard and where packaging does not meet this criteria, measures will be taken to address this (e.g. set up work programmes to improve housing). - (c) When tendering for new storage contracts, prospective tenderers must demonstrate how their policies and procedures comply with HES collections care standards.
+- a) We will ensure that objects held in storage spaces will be housed and stored to the relevant best practice standards. - b) All storage materials, equipment and fittings used will be of an appropriate standard and where packaging does not meet this criteria measures will be taken to address this (for example, improvement of housing).

-6.5.3 TRANSPORTATION AND HANDLING
+c) When tendering for new storage contracts, prospective tenderers must demonstrate how their policies and procedures comply with HES collections care standards.

+6.5.3 Transportation and Handling

-- (a) Archives or collections in the care of HES will only be moved, handled, or accessed by trained staff, or under the supervision of trained staff, following appropriate standards and guidelines, to mitigate risk of damage. - (b) Government Indemnity Scheme (GIS) standards will be followed where necessary to ensure appropriate and effective measures are in place to evaluate, control and limit risk to archive or collections items on loan.
+- a) Archives or collections in the care of HES will only be moved, handled, or accessed by trained staff, or under the supervision of trained staff, following appropriate standards and guidelines, to mitigate risk of damage. - b) Government Indemnity Scheme (GIS) standards will be followed where necessary to ensure appropriate and effective measures are in place to evaluate, control and limit risk to archives or collections items on loan.

-6.5.4 ENVIRONMENTAL MANAGEMENT
+6.5.4 Environmental Management

-- (a) We will ensure that, as far as practicable, HES archives and collections are stored and displayed within the environmental parameters outlined in published best practice guidance appropriate to the type of material held. - (b) Risk to HES archives and collections from unsuitable environments will be determined through an active monitoring programme. - (c) Environmental monitoring will be used to inform environmental management programmes.
+- a) We will ensure that, as far as practicable, HES Archives and Collections are stored and displayed within the environmental parameters outlined in published best practice guidance appropriate to the type of material held. - b) Risk to HES Archives and Collections from unsuitable environments will be determined through an active monitoring programme. - c) Environmental monitoring will be used to inform environmental management programmes.
 This will prioritise actions and resources to mitigate risks to the archives and collections.

-6.5.5 INTEGRATED PEST MANAGEMENT
+6.5.5 Integrated Pest Management

-- (a) Risk to HES archives and collections from insect infestation will be determined by an active monitoring programme. - (b) Pest management monitoring will be used to inform how controls are put in place e.g. housekeeping, environmental control and treatment. - (c) All new acquisitions and incoming archives and collections will be formally assessed for signs of pest and biological infestations and where an object shows signs of a potential infestation, appropriate quarantine and treatment measures will be taken.
+- a) Risk to HES Archives and Collections from insect infestation will be determined by an active monitoring programme. - b) Pest management monitoring will be used to inform how controls are put in place.
+For example, housekeeping, environmental control and treatment. - c) All new acquisitions and incoming archives and collections will be formally assessed for signs of pest and biological infestations and where an object shows signs of a potential infestation, appropriate quarantine and treatment measures will be taken.

-6.5.6 HOUSEKEEPING
+6.5.6 Housekeeping

-- (a) A regular programme of housekeeping will be implemented in spaces where collections are stored or displayed. - (b) Archive and collections cleaning guidelines and training will be provided to relevant staff.
+- a) A regular programme of housekeeping will be implemented in spaces where collections are stored or displayed. - b) Archive and collections cleaning guidelines and training will be provided to relevant staff.

-6.6 Interventive conservation
+6.6 Interventive Conservation